xerolinux/XeroWiki/docs/scripts.md

     <img src="https://i.imgur.com/mAKjEWQ.png" alt="shot">
 </p>

-While I've meticulously reviewed all packages and groups to ensure the best experience via my **Curated list**, you are free to choose any of the other options.
+I've meticulously reviewed all packages and groups to ensure the best experience via a **Curated list**.
 You will also notice that the *multilib* repo was enabled.
 I made sure of that since most newcomers forget to do it.
 It's an essential repo required for the likes of **Steam**, and various drivers.

 Now, installation might take a while, it all depends on the speed of your Internet connection.
 I have included quite a few quality-of-life packages which should make your experience as Seamless as possible.